UtaDiary/uta-diary/README.md

 they value, in proportion to their benefit and use.
 By doing so, they become members of this ecosystem and establish their good standing.
 ```

+You're encouraged to adopt this for your project, or write your own variant!

 ## Unlicense